 If you’ve been in a collision in Vancouver, we sympathize with you!
-It’s a very stressful situation and hopefully your vehicle took the brunt of the damage.
-Once the dust has settled after a collision, it’s time start thinking about vehicle repairs.
+It’s a very stressful situation and hopefully, your vehicle took the brunt of the damage.
+Once the dust has settled after a collision, it’s time to start thinking about vehicle repairs.

-A good paint job can affect a vehicle’s re-sale value, and the quality of the job will vary from shop to shop.
-People often wonder how a paint job is priced out, so here are the things that affect the cost of a repainting a car.
+A good paint job can affect a vehicle’s resale value, and the quality of the job will vary from shop to shop.
+People often wonder how a paint job is priced out, so here are the things that affect the cost of repainting a car.